 Student Services

-To support students and graduates, Genesee Community College may provide services like:
+To help students and recent graduates, Genesee Community College may provide services including:

 - Remedial courses